The Starchild Project – A Performative experiment.

-The Star Child project is part of a series of art expressions, circulating on the topic Transnational Adoption as modern colonization.
+The Starchild project consist of a row of performative pieces circulating on the topic Transnational Adoption as modern colonization.

 The performance aims to investigate the ritual-burden that the colonialized body experience, by attaching objects that hinders a balance and movement.
 The experiment investigates the material, the audience and the body that leave traces – a bodily mark-a scar- scarification.
 The tactility of the materials both shapes and carry a clear reference to the colonization of Southeast and East Asia.